-The site is anchored by 2 A-grade commercial buildings, both tenanted by Commonwealth Bank of Australia, along with four basement levels that feature an end-of-trip experience for the site’s diverse mix of users.
+The site is anchored by 2 A-grade commercial buildings, along with four basement levels that feature an end-of-trip experience for the site’s diverse mix of users.

 To help create a space alive with activity, the design of the environmental branding looked to the world of cycling for inspiration.
 The three major road races – the Tour de France, Giro d’Italia, and Vuelta a España – are known together as the ‘Grand Tours’, and these became the key concept for the scheme.

 Super-graphics relate to the visual language of cycling, with patterning and colour palettes referencing the athletes’ jerseys.
 Further graphics and iconography also allude to the different terrains that the races cover – by naming the gruelling mountain peaks and depicting the rolling countryside.